satwikan/trip-bot/README.md

-# Thailand Brain 🧠🇹🇭
+# Trip Bot

-Personal RAG (Retrieval-Augmented Generation) system for planning a Thailand trip.
+Personal RAG (Retrieval-Augmented Generation) system for planning an abroad trip.
+I am taking Thailand as an example.

 You:
 - Save content (videos, notes, etc.) into a vector database.